theappbusiness/where-to-learn-about-accessibility/README.md

 * [ARIA in HTML](https://www.w3.org/TR/html-aria/) is another short W3C document that explains ARIA semantics are implied by the different HTML elements, and what ARIA roles and attributes you can use on what HTML elements.

+* Michael Fairchild's [a11ysupport.io](https://a11ysupport.io/) is still in its early days but is the best support table available for ARIA roles and attributes

 #### Understanding how to build accessible UI components

 * The [ARIA Authoring Practices Guide](https://www.w3.org/TR/wai-aria-practices-1.1/) is a great document that tells you how to implement a broad range of very common UI patterns (e.g. tabs, switches, toggles, dialog, feed, etc).
 Concretely, it tells you: